TrinsyCa/Cool-Travel-Istanbul/README.md

-You can visit the online <a href="https://cooltravelistanbul.w3spaces.com"><b>w3spaces</b></a> page if you want, but most of the file paths in the html codes may be different!
+#Cool-Travel-Istanbul
+U can view the site online <a href="https://cooltravelistanbul.w3spaces.com">here.</a>